What should I wear if I have incontinence problems?

 Light incontinence means less than about 120ml per event or episode.
 This is usually caused by stress incontinence or when the bladder is full and the overflow can’t be controlled.
 There are a lot of options for lighter incontinence underwear for women, and it’s easy to find a style that you like.
 I will show some of my favorites, but all brands have many more styles to choose from.
 There are links to their shops beneath each presentation (affiliate links).

-Most of the Spaex incontinence underwear hold up to 8 tsps worth of fluids.
-That’s equal to 2.2 regular pads or 40 ml.
+Thinx incontinence underwear hold between 1 and and 6 tsps worth of fluids.
+That’s equal to 15 to 100 ml.

-Spaex is part of Thinx who makes period panties.
+Thinx also makes period panties.
 They also have Thinx BTWN, which is period underwear for teens and tweens.
 The period underwear is generally the same as the incontinence underwear.
 The difference being it holding a little less fluid.
 I think about 20ml or so.
 There’s probably some kind of difference in the design as well.

-Go to Spaex to see all products →
+Go to Thinx to see all products →

 incontinence underwear for women